Draxxx-xoxo/H2-Math-Portal/README.md

 - Another problem I had was using Mathjax to render mathematical.
 At first all my equations were rendering as LaTeX math symbols.
 I had to change the configuration of Mathjax to render ASCIImath symbols ,for better understanding.

-- Trying to use Row Level Security in Supabase to only allow the user to see their own data was a challenge.
-I had to create a policy in the database to only allow the user to see their own data and ensure that the user was authenticated before they could see the data.
+- Trying to use Row Level Security in Supabase to only allow the user to see their data was a challenge.
+I had to create a policy in the database to only allow the user to see their data and ensure that the user was authenticated before they could see the data.

 - Deploying to Vercel was also a challenge.
 As it does not naturally support python, I had to use a workaround by using a python serverless function to run the python code.